Samantha-uk/one/home-assistant/zigzag-panel/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/grass.png)](#configuration)

 ## Configuration
-At present configuring Zigzag-panel is carried out using entries in the Home Assistant `configuration.yaml` file.
+At present configuring Zigzag-panel is carried out using entries in the Home Assistant `configuration.yaml` file and the only configuration is specifying the plugins.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/grass.png)](#know-issueslimitations)